 - Sociopaths are masters of deception, influence and manipulation.
 Stories rarely have a factual basis, and who they proclaim to be rarely checks out—but they are highly skilled at creating a believable storyline, even when forced to do so on the spot.

 - Following an argument, a sociopath will rarely give a contrite apology or show remorse.
 Instead, the responsibility for repairing the relationship will be on you.
-Your repair efforts will often be rebuffed or used against you as a sign that they are right.
+If you are married to a sociopath husband, your repair efforts will often be rebuffed or used against you as a sign that they are right.

-- Most sociopaths believe their own fabrications, and will go to great lengths to prove their point, even if it is groundless.
+- Mostly a sociopath husband or wife believes his/her own fabrications, and will go to great lengths to prove their point, even if it is groundless.
 Their need to prove that their lies are the truth will come at the price of your reality and psychological health.
-Essentially, over time, like Novacaine whose anesthetic effects slowly numb your reality, their outlandish claims and assertions will have you questioning your sanity.
+Essentially, over time, like Novacaine’s anesthetic effects slowly numbs your reality, their outlandish claims and assertions will have you questioning your sanity.

 - They frequently use anger to control the conversation.